 The foundation of our work in the sales arena comes from research with over 200 executive-level buyers in a wide range of industries globally.
-The results of that research were published by McGraw-Hill in The Mind of the Customer, and the research is ongoing.
+The results of that research were published by McGraw-Hill in The Mind of the Customer, and the research is

 We are currently supporting many organizations through sales transformations and with other sales skill development needs.
-Among our current customers are, AT&T, Hewlett-Packard, Cisco, Oracle, SAP, VMware, Otsuka America Pharmaceutical, Standard Bank, BBVA Bancomer, Taishin Bank, Schindler Elevator, Humana, Sara Lee, and Owens-Corning.
+Among our current customers are, AT&T, Hewlett-Packard, Cisco, Oracle, SAP, VMware, Otsuka America Pharmaceutical, BBVA

+Bancomer, Standard Bank, Taishin Bank, Schindler Elevator, Humana, Sara Lee, and Owens-Corning.